albar965/littlenavmap-manual/src/en/MENUS.rst

 .. tip::

-   Look at the left side of this online user manual to see all the menus and menu items in a tree like structure.
+   Look at the left side of this online user manual to see all the menus and menu items in a tree structure.

 .. =======================================================================================================================
 .. =======================================================================================================================